 81. Bill of costs

-(1) When the court makes an order for costs to be assessed the successful party may lodge a bill of those costs.
+(1) When the Court makes an order for costs to be assessed the successful party may lodge a bill of those costs.

 (2) Unless the bill of costs relates to a judgment given under Part 5, the successful party must serve the bill on each unsuccessful party as soon as practicable after it has been lodged.